A Survey of Blockchain and Artificial Intelligence for 6G Wireless Communications: Conclusion

 \section{Conclusion}

 This survey reviewed the latest progress of blockchain and AI for 6G wireless communications.
 We began our comprehensive survey with a basic overview of blockchain and AI.
 Specifically, we briefly described the concepts, characteristics, and categories of blockchain and AI.
 The recent developments in applying blockchain and AI to wireless communications, respectively, were also showcased.
 To thoroughly explore the possibility of combining blockchain and AI, we started with two aspects of blockchain-assisted AI and AI-aided blockchain.
 We also highlighted the motivations for integrating blockchain with AI for 6G wireless communications.
 Next, we then extensively discussed the simultaneous deployment of blockchain and AI in 6G wireless communication systems, involving secure services and IoT smart applications.
 In particular, a comprehensive exploration of the widely popular secure services supported by blockchain and AI was conducted, spotlighting spectrum management, computation allocation, content caching, and security and privacy services.
 In addition, we also covered the latest achievements of blockchain and AI empowerment in various IoT smart applications.
-We made an exhaustive analysis from four scenarios: smart healthcare, smart transportation, smart grid, and UAV.
-Finally, we have pointed out several open issues, research challenges, and potential research directions toward blockchain and AI for 6G networks.
+We made an exhaustive analysis from four scenarios: smart healthcare, smart transportation, smart grid, and UAV. {{Furthermore, we have thoroughly discussed operating frequencies, visions, and requirements from the 6G perspective.}} Finally, we have pointed out several open issues, research challenges, and potential research directions toward blockchain and AI for 6G networks.

 {In summary, this survey attempts to comprehensively explore the technologies related to blockchain and AI for wireless communications.
 Although the research on integrating blockchain and AI for 6G networks is still in its infancy, it is obvious that blockchain and AI will significantly uplift the performance of various services and applications in 6G networks.
 We believe our study will shed valuable insights into the research challenges associated with blockchain- and AI-assisted 6G networks as well as motivate interested researchers and practitioners to devote more research efforts to this promising area.}